Harriet Cass

 Harriet R M Cass (born 4 February 1952) is a freelance broadcaster, best known for her work on BBC Radio 4 as a senior announcer, with responsibility for newsreading and continuity.

 Born in London NW10, at the Central Middlesex Hospital, the fourth daughter of Edward G Cass and Ruth M Cass, Cass was educated at Queen's College, Harley Street, an independent day school for girls in London.

 She joined the BBC in 1972 as a secretary, before becoming a studio manager and then announcer on Radio 4 in 1977.
 Later she became a sub-editor and Chief sub-editor in the BBC Radio Newsroom and then worked on the Radio 4 programme Today in Parliament.
-In 1996, she re-joined Radio 4, after some years away from the network, and since 1998 has been working mainly as a newsreader, including on The News Quiz.
+In 1996, she re-joined Radio 4, after some years away from the network, and after 1998 worked mainly as a newsreader, including on The News Quiz.
 In 2003, with Chris Aldridge, she was promoted to the post of senior announcer, after Peter Donaldson stepped down.
-She has been the station's presentation editor.
+For a time, she was the station's presentation editor.

 In September 2012 it was announced that Cass would leave the BBC, having opted for voluntary redundancy as the result of reorganisation.
-She left Radio 4 on 21 March 2013, her final broadcast being the six o'clock news bulletin.
+She left Radio 4 on 21 March 2013, her final broadcast being the Six O'clock News bulletin.
 She is now a freelance broadcaster.